marketagents-ai/MarketPersonas/README.md

 A systematic process for generating realistic personas based on cognitive rules, attribute relationships, and demographic constraints.
 This system creates consistent, believable character profiles for simulation or gaming environments, with a particular focus on transaction scenarios.

+DTS is a sampling algorithm that deliberately inverts MCMC principles to achieve controlled divergence in constrained spaces.
+While MCMC and VAEs converge toward minimum energy states, DTS systematically explores the valid state space while maintaining constraint satisfaction.
+The algorithm draws inspiration from statistical physics concepts of entropy maximization, applying them to generate diverse but valid samples within defined constraint boundaries.

 ## What It Does
-- Creates realistic personas using rules + MCMC optimization
+- Creates realistic personas using rules + DTS optimization
 - Enforces hard constraints (e.g., "doctors need PhDs")
 - Optimizes soft relationships (e.g., "risk tolerance affects investment style")